Binna Burra (lodge): Redevelopment

-2021: Romeo Lahay Memorial Lecture delivered at Brisbane City Hall by Steve Noakes, Chair of Binna Burra Lodge and Vice-Chair of the National Parks Association of Queensland - 'Issues for QLD's national parks from 1930 to the Black Summer Bushfires'.

-2022: Lecture to the Royal Geographical Society of Queensland (RGSQ) by Steve Noakes: 'Linking the Binna Burra story to the 1885 origins of the RGSQ'.

 Forests

 The forests in the area are part of the World Heritage site, Gondwana Rainforests of Australia (formerly Central Eastern Rainforest Reserves).
-The name, Binna Burra, is an Aboriginal word meaning "where the beech tree grows," referring to a stand of Antarctic Beech (Nothofagus moorei) growing in the nearby rainforest, as shown in the adjacent image.
+The name, Binna Burra, is an Aboriginal word meaning "where the beech tree grows", referring to a stand of Antarctic beech (Nothofagus moorei) growing in the nearby rainforest, as shown in the adjacent image.

 The vegetation ranges from subtropical and temperate rainforest to dry eucalypt and open heath.
 Binna Burra is the northern most extent of the Blue Mountains ash.

 Access

 Binna Burra Lodge is 11.6 km by road south from Beechmont, 27.9 km by road south from Canungra, 45.3 km by road south-west from Southport, and 105 km south of Brisbane.

 Access to Binna Burra is from Beechmont, via a mountainous road not suitable for large caravans.
 In 2001, 108,551 vehicles were recorded by counters as entering Binna Burra.
 More recently this figure has increased to around 250,000 visitors per year.
 Following the bushfires in September 2019, the single access road into Binna Burra was cut off to the public for one year while major roadworks and cliffside scaling was undertaken by the Queensland Department for Main Roads and Transport.
 The road reopened in September 2020.